 By raising awareness and working together across party lines, the caucus has helped to advance public health efforts related to asthma and allergies and improve the quality of life of millions of people in the United States.

 The caucus is co-chaired by Rep. Debbie Dingell (D-MI) and Rep. David Valadao (R-CA).
-Rep. Dingell and Rep. Valadao will be introducing a House resolution in support of National Asthma and Allergy Awareness Month at AAFA’s request soon.
+Rep. Dingell and Rep. Valadao introduced House resolution 386 in support of National Asthma and Allergy Awareness Month at AAFA’s request.
 A resolution is a show of support for an issue.
 Their leadership is invaluable to our community.
 We thank them for their efforts.

 Advocacy in Action